thgossler/gpt-oss-simplechat/README.md

 - On Linux or macOS: run `./install.sh` (ensures PowerShell 7, then calls the PowerShell installer)
 - Alternatively, on macOS/Windows: run `pwsh -File ./install.ps1`

-Hardware note: The `gpt-oss-20b` model requires more than 16 GB GPU VRAM.
+**Hardware note**: The `gpt-oss-20b` model requires more than 16 GB GPU VRAM.
 On Apple Silicon (Unified Memory), this means more than 16 GB system RAM.
+Otherwise, LMStudio may not be able to load it.
+If you try with --gpu=off it may be very slow.

 What the installer does: